-A few years back, the point of contact for IT departments was the helpdesk or support center, which mostly responded to series of incidents.
+A few years back, the point of contact for IT departments was the helpdesk or support center, which mostly responded to several incidents.
 Gradually, a service-oriented approach has been implemented, a wider practice supporting a wider IT process, which has now been democratised and defined by ITIL v3.
 Service desks thus represent a SPOC (single point of contact) for end users and IT employees.

 - What are the required IT services for each business unit?